-Google’s Messenger been made-over with Material Design and there’s not much else to it.
-If you see blue, you’re in the main application screen, and if you see orange you’re in a messaging thread.
+Google’s Messages has been made over with Material Design, and there’s not much else.
+If you see blue, you’re on the main application screen; if you see orange, you’re in a messaging thread.

-To send a message, tap the plus icon in the bottom right-hand corner of the screen to start a new thread.
-It’s exactly how the recently made over Google+, Google Docs, and Google Calendar apps work, and it’s another testament to how consistent and useful Material Design’s design standards are.
+To send a message.
+Tap the plus icon in the bottom right-hand corner of the screen to start a new thread.
+It’s precisely how the recently made-over Docs and Calendar apps work.
+It’s another testament to how consistent and practical Material Design is in design standards.

-The Messenger app also offers a handy button to place a call to the person you’re chatting with.
-And just like in Hangouts, you can add people to your Google contacts, give them a special text tone (Seamus gets Boxwood), and see who else is in the conversation.
+The Messages app also offers a handy button to place a call to the person you’re chatting with.
+And just like in Hangouts, you can add people to your contacts.
+And give them a unique text tone, and see who else is in the conversation.

-Tapping their name will bring up whatever Contacts app you have as your default; mine is Sense 6’s, because I’m on the HTC One (M8).
-In this case, it offers a handy link to move over to Hangouts so I can start a video call or continue chatting in Hangouts.
+Tapping their name will bring up whatever Contacts app you have as your default.
+Some phones’ default Contact list offers a handy link to move over to Hangouts.
+So you can start a video call or continue chatting in Hangouts.

-Annoyingly, Messenger asks you if you want to use Hangouts or Messenger as the default text messaging app—you can’t use both at the same time.
-And as soon you designate it as the default, Hangouts will transfer all text message threads over to Messenger so that it only handles Google Voice and Hangouts threads.
+Annoyingly, Messages asks you if you want to use Hangouts or Messages as the default text messaging app.
+You can’t use both at the same time.
+And as soon you designate it as the default.
+Hangouts will transfer all text message threads over to Messenger so that it only handles Voice Hangouts threads.

-I’m not much of a fan of the fact that the two apps don’t work in tandem.
-The default SMS app for Sense 6, for instance, will still sync text message conversations with Hangouts regardless if it’s the default app.
-It’s nice to have that respite from all of the crazy conversations happening in Hangouts once in a while without having to go back in the Settings to switch the default.
+Not being a fan of the fact that the two apps don’t work in tandem.
+For instance, the default SMS app for Sense 6 will still sync text message conversations with Hangouts.
+Regardless if it’s the default app.
+It’s nice to have that respite from all the crazy discussions happening in Hangouts.
+And once in a while without having to go back to Settings to switch the default.
 The Messages app is archaic and unnecessary, despite its neat Material Design makeover.
 The preference here is the ubiquitous nature of Hangouts.
 It makes the most sense for the markets that Google’s big in, like the emerging markets.
 Some people pay as they go for text messaging and phone calls.
 They would likely prefer using Hangouts to send over-the-top messages using data.
 It is best to do this when you go overseas.

 Thus, there’s no need to overcomplicate your life.
-You’re better off sticking with Hangouts all of your messaging needs.
+You’re better off sticking with Hangouts, for all of your messaging needs.